-Straddling the historical Manchester Ship Canal, the Woolston Eyes Project focuses on developing a new dynamic wetland within a working dredging site.
-New habitats will be created - including two new wetland lagoons—resulting in a total of four wetlands “cells”.
+Straddling the historical Manchester Ship Canal, we are developing a new, dynamic wetland within a working dredging site.
+New habitats will be created - including two new wetland lagoons—resulting in a total of four wetland “cells”.

-The cells will then be managed by controlling water levels in a rotational manner that mimics the historic usage of the site by Manchester Ship Canal Company.
+The cells will then be managed by controlling water levels in a rotational manner, mimicking the historic usage.
 Each cell will be operating at one of the different stages of the lifecycle of a wetland, thus creating a site rich in habitat diversity, including scrub, willow, wet scrub woodland, reed-beds and open water.

-Taking such an innovative approach to wetland creation and management will ensure the long term sustainability of these wetlands, and provide a long term refuge for the large populations of birds which use and inhabit this site.
+Taking such an innovative approach to wetland creation and management will ensure the long-term sustainability of these wetlands, and provide a refuge for the large populations of birds which use and inhabit this site.